hadithmv/hadithmv.github.io/notes/scripts/work/dfk/0 readme.txt

 ...

-7 upload output.txt to a google sheet remove rows above body text, check if there are any columns other than first, if so resolve (ignore out of place footnote text) then remove all other columns but first, delete extra bottom rows
+7 upload output.txt to a google sheet remove rows above BODY CONTENT text, check if there are any columns other than first, if so resolve (ignore out of place footnote text) then remove all other columns but first, delete extra bottom rows

 8 download as csv, convert to json via papaparse.

-9 open json content in vscode, replace "#" with "\n" (without quotes, and make sure regex is off)
+9 open json content in vscode, replace "#" with "\n" (without quotes, and make sure regex is OFF) save as input.json

 10 convert to csv
 https://www.convertcsv.com/json-to-csv.htm
 dont include header in first row

-11 download, upload to google sheets data cleaup, remove extra columns and rows, trim whitespace
+11 download, upload to google sheets data cleanup, remove extra columns and rows, trim whitespace

 this gets you the dv body text column. now regular copy paste (not plain without formatting) column over to final db table sheet

 check whether a row is missing, and fix. maybe you forgot to put a ** somewhere

-everything should fit. as for the last row, it will contain footnotes, and maybe fihristh if that was present
+everything should fit. as for the last row, it will contain footnotes, and maybe fihristh if that was present but fihristh is not needed

 ...

 NEXT PART

-1 as for footnotes, you can find them in the initial plain text file we made in step 5: input.txt
+1 as for footnotes, you can find them in the initial plain text file we made in step 5: input.txt (it should also be in the last cell of the most recently processed google sheet?)

 2 look for the first footnote to know where to begin. for example, it could be [3] or (6)

-3 from that number, til the end of the doc, copy the text, save it in a new text file called footnotes.txt
+3 from that number, til the end of the doc, copy the text, save it in a new text file called footnotes.txt (no need for " characters)

-4 replace "\n" with "#" (??)
+4 replace "\n" with "#" (?? is this step even needed/relevant now?)

-5 get just the column of dv text we made, no extra columns, and save that as input.json.
+5 get just the column of dv text we made, no extra columns, convert just that data to json, and save as addfootnotestothis.json.

 6 run processFootnotesSquareBr.js
 //or the circularBr if thats relevant
+//or the noBr
+(modified the proccessFootnotes script code for different instances of brackets or no brackets, had to make sure it didn't mess up the non initial numbers in the case of the no brackets at all version) it should give output.json

 ignore...
 ... prompt was